 From: Michael Ravnitzky

+To: nepa

 Subject: comments on the Allen Aeroderivative Generation Project

-Date: Thursday, October 12, 2023 4:29:45 PM Attachments: Comments on Allen Aeroderivative Project.pdf
+Date: Thursday, October 12, 2023 4:29:45 PM

+Attachments: Comments on Allen Aeroderivative Project.pdf
-You don't often get email from

-This is an EXTERNAL EMAIL from outside TVA.
+You don't often get email from Learn why this is important This is an EXTERNAL EMAIL from outside TVA.
 THINK BEFORE you CLICK links or OPEN attachments.
 If suspicious, please click the "Report Phishing" button located on the Outlook Toolbar at the top of your screen.